llm-bible/llm-bible.github.io/_publications/li2019persona.markdown

 bibkey: li2019persona
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/1903.02156"}
-tags: ['Security', 'Model Architecture', 'Attention Mechanism', 'Tools']
+tags: ['Security', 'Tools', 'Attention Mechanism', 'Model Architecture']
 ---
 Tips, as a compacted and concise form of reviews, were paid less attention by researchers.
 In this paper, we investigate the task of tips generation by